© CLEANAction

 All about CLEANaction

-The Coalition Linking Energy And Nature for action (CLEANaction) is a partnership to protect nature during the energy transition
+CLEANaction (the Coalition Linking Energy And Nature for action) is a partnership to protect nature during the energy transition.

 Our world is in the midst of a climate crisis and the need to urgently shift from fossil fuels to renewable energy is clear.
 While cleaner power is crucial to reduce emissions and protect people and nature from the worst impacts of climate change, the likely impact of this energy production on biodiversity must also be considered.